 Devotions, Family Devotionals

-📖 “I am the way, the truth, and the life.”
+📖 “I am the way, the truth, and the life.
+No one comes to the Father except through Me.”

 Prayer: